blgorman/SetUpDevBox/05_VisualStudio.md

 In this task, you'll get Visual Studio with the .NET tools for Desktop, Web, and Azure development installed on your machine.

+## Other IDE Options

+If you are not doing .NET Development or you are on a Mac, you will likely not want/need Visual Studio.
+You can skip this walkthrough in that case.
+You may also consider the following alternatives:

+1. Eclipse (Java Development)
+1. IntelliJ (Java Development)
+1. Jetbrains Rider (.NET Development on a Mac - requires a subscription)

 ## Task 1 - Download Visual Studio

 In this task you'll get Visual Studio installed on your machine.